 In Russia, the Accordion can refer to three different instruments: Garmoshka, Bayan, and the traditional Accordion.

-The accordion came originally from Europe and made its way to Russia to eventually become a Russian national instrument and becoming the soul of folk music.
+The accordion came originally from Europe and made its way to Russia to eventually become a Russian national instrument and the soul of folk music.

-Although there are lots of different types of accordion, the chromatic accordion is the most popular in Russia with many composers writing pieces for solo accordions as well as in ensembles.
+Although there are lots of types of accordion, the chromatic accordion is the most popular in Russia with many composers writing pieces for solo accordions as well as in ensembles.

 The Treshchotka is a type of Russian percussion instrument that means “rattle.”
 This unusual looking instrument makes the sound of cracking and hand clapping.